-The key assumptions concerning future and other key sources of estimation at the statement of financial position date that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are discussed below.
+The key assumptions concerning future and other key sources of estimation uncertainty at the reporting date that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are discussed below.

-In Evaluating impairment of goodwill and intangible assets with indefinite useful lives

-Impairment exists when the carrying value of an asset or cash generating unit exceeds its recoverable amount, which is the higher of its fair value lest cost of disposal and its value in use.
+a.
+Evaluating impairment of goodwill, intangible assets with indefinite useful lives and investments in associates Impairment exists when the carrying value of an asset or cash generating unit exceeds its recoverable amount, which is the higher of its fair value less cost of disposal and its value in use.
 The fair value less costs of disposal calculation is based on available data from binding sales transactions, conducted at arm's length, for similar assets or observable market prices less incremental costs for disposing of the asset.
 The value in use calculation is based on a Discounted Cash Flow (DCF) model.

 The cash flows are derived from the budget for the next five years and do not include restructuring activities that the Group is not yet committed to or significant future investments that will enhance the asset's performance of the CGU being tested.
-The recoverable amount is sensitive to the discount rate used for the DCF model as well as the expected future cash-inflows and the growth rate used for extrapolation purposes.
-These estimates are most relevant to goodwill and other intangibles with indefinites useful lives recognized by the Group.
+The recoverable amount is sensitive to the discount rate used for the DCF model as well as the growth rates, earnings before interest, taxes, depreciation and amortization (EBITDA) margins, working capital and capital expenditures used for extrapolation purposes.
+These estimates are most relevant to goodwill and other intangibles with indefinite useful lives recognized by the Group.